R/art: 2022 AI art controversy

 Moran was then muted from messaging the subreddit moderators.
 As of January 7, 2023, they remain banned from the forum.
 The subreddit moderators have stated that to "reverse course now... [would mean that] online trolls get to dictate the state of the community."
+Visual artist Ron Cheng cited the incident as an example of modern illustrators being less able to create photorealistic work due to comparisons with AI art.